NaNo211/Polargraph-machine/README.md

 We are still updating the project as: we are willing to implement a scrpit that will automatically split channels of an image, convert it to SVG, and insert it to the processing software with the integration of a hardware design that will switch automatically between different color pens.
-The, we will integrate this project with the neural style transfer project. for any information contact nadaSamir@student.aast.edu.
+The, we will integrate this project with the neural style transfer project.
+For any information contact nadaSamir@student.aast.edu.